uesleibros/wasabi/docs/ERRORS.md

 ### ERR_HANDSHAKE_REJECTED (17)

-**What happened:** The server responded to the HTTP upgrade request with a status code other than 101, or the `Sec-WebSocket-Accept` header value did not match the expected SHA-1 hash.
+**What happened:** The server responded to the HTTP upgrade request with a status code other than 101, or the `Sec-WebSocket-Accept` header value did not match the expected SHA‑1 hash.

 **Common causes:**

-- Server returned 403 (forbidden) or 401 (unauthorized)
+* Server returned 403 (forbidden) or 401 (unauthorized).
-- Server returned 404 (wrong path)
+* Server returned 404 (wrong path).
-- Server does not support WebSocket on this endpoint
+* Server does not support WebSocket on this endpoint.
-- Missing required authentication headers
+* Missing required authentication headers.
-- Load balancer or CDN intercepting the upgrade
+* Load balancer or CDN intercepting the upgrade.

 **What to check:**

-- Verify the URL path is a WebSocket endpoint
+* Verify the URL path is a WebSocket endpoint.
-- Add authentication headers via `WebSocketAddHeader` if required
+* Add authentication headers via `WebSocketAddHeader` if required.
-- Check the technical details for the server's actual response line
+* Check the technical details for the server's actual response line.
-- Test the endpoint with a browser-based WebSocket client
+* Test the endpoint with a browser-based WebSocket client.

 ```vb
 ' Example error output